Ultramarine-Linux/taidan/README.md

     You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-However, some sources of Taidan are separately licensed, notably:

-- `scripts/libexec/` (`GPL-2.0-or-later`, see `scripts/libexec/README.md`)
-- `data/window-manager/` (`GPL-2.0-or-later`, see `data/window-manager/README.md`)

-In order words, most files are licensed under `GPL-3.0-or-later`, but Taidan is strictly `GPL-3.0-or-later AND GPL-2.0-or-later`.